 Mission and Vision Statement

-The Geauga Campus and the Regional Academic Center provide comprehensive, lifelong, learning-centered educational opportunities and services to meet the diverse needs of our communities.
-The Geauga Campus and the Regional Academic Center reinforce programs that support academic excellence and economic development.
-The Geauga Campus and the Regional Academic Center support students to become successful professionals, scholars, citizens, and leaders.
-In partnership with K-12 institutions, the corporate, public, and non-profit communities, the Geauga Campus and the Regional Academic Center promote diversity and excellence in teaching, research, and service to increase the educational attainment, economic prosperity, and environmental vitality of the region.
+The Geauga Campus and the Twinsburg Academic Center provide comprehensive, lifelong, learning-centered educational opportunities and services to meet the diverse needs of our communities.
+The Geauga Campus and the Twinsburg Academic Center reinforce programs that support academic excellence and economic development.
+The Geauga Campus and the Twinsburg Academic Center support students to become successful professionals, scholars, citizens, and leaders.
+In partnership with K-12 institutions, the corporate, public, and non-profit communities, the Geauga Campus and the Twinsburg Academic Center promote diversity and excellence in teaching, research, and service to increase the educational attainment, economic prosperity, and environmental vitality of the region.